starship/starship/docs/id-ID/config/README.md

 #### Variabel

 Variabel memilki simbol `$` yang diikuti dengan nama variabelnya.
-Nama dari sebuah variabel hanya boleh berisikan huruf, angka, dan `_`.
+The name of a variable can only contain letters, numbers and `_`.

 Sebagai contoh: